kiranshila/esprit-skeleton/README.md

 Checkout [Esprit](https://github.com/mfikes/esprit) for more info.

 Many aliases are provided to automate the majority of the "embedded workflow".
-These can easily be incorportated into a Makefile if need be.
+These can easily be incorporated into a Makefile if need be.

 To erase the ESP32:
 ``` shell